guptv93/guptv93.github.io/_probability/bayesian_inference.md

 We observe that the posterior distribution is a normal function (product of multiple normal distributions).
 To get the MAP estimate (same as LMS) we need to find the peak of the normal curve.
 We do this by taking partial derivates with respect to $\theta_0, \theta_1, \theta_2$ and equating them to $0$.
 Thus we have three equations and three unknowns.

 The Trajectory Estimation Problem gives a glimpse into a large field that deals with **Linear Normal Models**.
-Here, for each problem we assume the existence of some underlying independent normal random variables and the observations $X_i$ and the unknown parameters $\Theta_j$ are linear functions of these underlying variables. $X_i$ and $\Theta_j$ are also normal, because linear functions of normal variables are normal too.
+Here, for each problem we assume the existence of some underlying independent normal random variables and the observations $X_i$ and the unknown parameters $\Theta_j$ are linear functions of these underlying variables. $X_i$ and $\Theta_j$ are also normal, because linear functions of independent normal variables are normal too.
 Problems of this kind occur very frequently in practice.
 The Posterior is always of the form :

 $$
  f_{\Theta | X}(\theta | x) = c(x)\mathrm{exp\{-quadratic(\theta_1,\theta_2,\dots)\}}